FDA advisory panel recommends use of Moderna COVID-19 vaccine

 The Moderna vaccine is reported to have an efficacy of over 94%, similar to Pfizer's.
 But unlike the Pfizer vaccine, which must be shipped and stored at ultra-cold temperatures, Moderna's can be kept at standard freezer temperatures.
 Both vaccines require two doses; the second dose of the Pfizer vaccine must be given 21 days after the first, while Moderna's is given 28 days later.

-According to data compiled by Johns Hopkins University, the U.S. has seen more than 17.1 million people with confirmed cases of COVID-19, and nearly 310,000 deaths from the virus since the pandemic started earlier this year.
-Wednesday marked a record 3,600 deaths and more than 230,000 cases diagnosed, according to the COVID Tracking Project, amid a nationwide spike in the weeks following the Thanksgiving holiday.
+According to data compiled by Johns Hopkins University, the U.S. has seen more than 17.1 million people with confirmed cases of COVID-19, and over 310,000 deaths from the virus since the pandemic started earlier this year.
+Wednesday saw a record 3,600 deaths and more than 247,000 new cases amid a nationwide spike in the weeks following the Thanksgiving holiday.
 That's a nearly 10% increase in cases in the last week, with states such as Maine seeing close to a 20% increase and New Hampshire at 21.2%.

 So far, two health care workers in Alaska reported allergic reactions to the Pfizer vaccine.